-The Technology Center for Emergency Response and communication will be sustainable through grants and after the first five years, through fee/registrations for the training, workshops and conferences provided.
-Also, the project can invoice services rendered to FEMA and other organizations in need of these services in case of an emergency.
+The Gulf Regional Training Center for Emergency Satellite Communications, Geospatial Intelligence, & Unmanned Vehicles in Emergency Response will be sustainable through training fees, deployment reimbursement, and research grants and after the first six years, through fee/registrations for the training, workshops and conferences provided.
+The project can invoice services rendered to FEMA and other organizations in need of these services in case of an emergency or for drone detection security coverage for large scale public events.
 Finally, the project will encourage individuals and other industries to development other applications and commercial niches to support the economic development of the region.